JohnReid/Saturn/Docs/methods.md

 We list some possible prediction methods in rough order of perceived utility.

+# Handle 0 DNase

+How to handle zero DNase levels?
+Currently we build model from regions with DNase then extrapolate to regions with 0.

 # Ensemble methods

 ## Boosting

+Boost glmnet with xgboost?

 ## Bagging

+## Smoothing

+Smooth predictions?
+Strong neighbouring predictions could indicate increased binding likelihood.

 # Logistic regression

+glmnet

 # Neural networks